DanielG/dhcp-policy-routing/README.md

 ## DHCP / MACVLAN

-In my particular case the DOCSIS modem is very picky about how many public addresses it will give out via DHCP out and will just stop responding to DHCP requests once the limit is reached.
+In my particular case the DOCSIS modem is very picky about how many public addresses it will give out via DHCP and will just stop responding to DHCP requests once the limit is reached.
 It is also _very_ persistent about this MAC-IP associaction.
 It seems only a factory reset will dissolve it, or the lease time is very long.

 For this reason I use a set of locall administered, static, MAC addresses instead of the normal interface MACs on the modem VLAN.
 This is